For nearly a decade, the annual award has pioneered the transition to sustainability

-The Paulson Prize is determined by an independent jury comprised of prominent international and Chinese leaders in the fields of economics, finance, energy, ecology, and environmental protection.
-The jury will evaluate submissions based on agreed criteria including creativity, environmental and ecological impact, scalability, financing mechanism, and social and economic co-benefits.
-The jury will visit and inspect the short-listed finalists and select the winning project in each category.
+An independent jury committee composed of prominent international and Chinese leaders in city planning, economics, finance, energy, ecology, and environmental protection determines the Prize-winning project.
+The jury will evaluate submissions based on agreed criteria and will visit and inspect the short-listed finalists’ projects to decide the winner in each category.

 For more information, please visit: PaulsonInstitute.org/prize.